ProkopHapala/SimpleSimulationEngine/docs/MeshBuilder2.md

 ## 3. Key Concepts and Workflows

+The `MeshBuilder2` provides a comprehensive set of tools for modifying mesh topology and geometry.
+These functions enable operations similar to those found in advanced 3D modeling software, adapted for the specific needs of both rendering and physics simulations with polygon surfaces (e.g. in Radiosity and Light-Scattering simulations) and finite element simulations (e.g. dynamics of trusses, mass-spring systems, etc).

+The `MeshBuilder2` provides a complete suite of tools for interactive mesh editing, driven by user input.

+1.  **Set Mode**: The user selects a `SelectionMode` (`vert`, `edge`, or `face`) using the `I`, `O`, `P` keys in the demo app.
+2.  **Pick**: The user clicks, and `pickSelect()` is called.
+This uses ray-tracing (`pickVertex`, `pickEdge`, `pickTriangle`) to find the element under the cursor.
+The picked element's index is stored.
+3.  **Select**: The picked index is added to the `selection` vector and `selset` set.
+The user can select multiple elements if `bAdditiveSelect` is true.
+A selection box can also be used with `selectRect()`.
+4.  **Operate**: The user presses a key to perform an action on the selection.
+    -   **`F` key -> `selectionToFace()`**: If a loop of edges is selected, this function sorts them and creates a new polygon face.
+    -   **`E` key -> `extrudeFace(ipick, ...)`**: If a face is selected, this function extrudes it.
+It gets the face's vertices from its chunk, creates new vertices offset along the normal, creates a new face, and calls `bridge_quads` to connect the old and new faces, forming the sides of the extrusion.

 ### 3.1.
 Snapping and Finding Vertices

 Many functions, especially the `snap...Face` family, rely on finding existing vertices rather than creating new ones.